compodoc/compodoc/README.md

 Features
 ------------

-* **Clean, simple design** — With Compodoc, the main endpoints are on the left side of your documentation, and all the content on the right side.
-Compodoc is responsive, so it looks great on tablets, phones, and even in print.
+* **Clean, simple design** — With Compodoc, the main endpoints are on the left side of your documentation, and all the content on the right side

 * **Compodoc is just markdown** — Write your comments With Markdown, provide externals Markdown files for enhancing the API documentation.